The Trotter Project Board

 Michael attended a high school with a considerable culinary program as well as an onsite student-run restaurant, a formative experience that prompted him to become a mentor himself.

-Anne F. Rashford
+Secretary: Anne F. Rashford

 Anne F. Rashford is the Director of Special Events and Business Partnerships at the Museum of Science and Industry, Chicago (MSI)—one of the largest science centers in the world.
 Under her direction, the Museum has world-premiered blockbuster touring exhibits like MythBusters: The Explosive Exhibition (2012); Harry Potter: The Exhibition (2009); CSI: The Experience (2007); and Titanic (2000, museum premiere).
 She has also been instrumental in partnering with world-class educational and cultural institutions to reinterpret content for MSI’s audience of approximately 1.5 million guests a year.
 Most recently, Rashford spearheaded the creation of an original exhibition, Brick by Brick, showcasing amazing large-scale structures by LEGO Certified Professional, Adam Reed Tucker, as well as hand-on engineering and building challenges.